 Pete Henwood is our youngest overlander, but he has been a gearhead most of his life.
 He learned to drive stick at age eleven on the farm roads of central Pennsylvania in a 1956 TR3 and never looked back.
-Pete’s knowledge of automobiles is very diverse: he has extensive experience with Porsche 911′s, 1930′s-50′s Hot Rods, 1960′s Jaguars and Triumphs, as well as Late model Corvettes, Toyotas, and Mazdas.
+Pete’s knowledge of automobiles is very diverse: he has extensive experience with Porsche 911′s, 1930′s-50′s Hot Rods, 1960′s Jaguars and Triumphs, as well as Late model Corvettes, Toyotas, and Mazdas and motorcycles.
 Pete is also an avid SCCA racer and shares a car with Matthew, his brother.
 They both graduated from Bondurant School of High Performance Driving in 2009 and are currently SCCA National competition license holders.
-Pete’s first race was the inaugural Devil in the Dark 12 hour endurance race at New Jersey Motor Sports Park, where he placed 3rd in class with Matthew and the rest of the team.
+Pete’s first race was the inaugural Devil in the Dark 12 hour endurance race at New Jersey Motor Sports Park, where he placed 3rd in class with Matthew and the rest of the team, clearly a natural.
+Peter and his team have since won this race.
 He regularly competes in several sprint and endurance races each year.

 Pete’s current expedition rig is a 2008 Toyota FJ Cruiser.
 It is currently equipped with the following:

 - ARB Front & Rear Bumpers

 - Ez-Awn Series III 1400 Roof Top Tent

 - National Luna 50L Fridge/Freezer